-- Context is princes, the king's sons ?royal officials? - Asking the right questions - Assume we are talking government officials - What clothing would indicate an official associated with a foreign entity a uniform - What kind of foreign entity might this be in the tribulation?
+- Context is leaders & the sons of the king ?royal officials? - Literally being clothed in clothing foreign/strange - Asking the right questions - Assume we are talking government officials - What clothing would indicate an official associated with a foreign entity - a uniform - What kind of foreign entity might this be in the tribulation?
 U.N.?
-Or a follow-on organization fo the one world government - Will Israel "disarm" by giving their military to the Beast as part of the treaty?
+Or a follow-on organization for the one world government - Will Israel "disarm" by giving their military to the Beast as part of the treaty?